campop/online-atlas/README.md

-# Atlas of Victorian and Edwardian Population
+# Online Atlas

-This is a PHP application which implements an online atlas of data from CAMPOP.
+This is a PHP application consisting of unbranded base code which implements an online atlas of data from CAMPOP.

 Usage